wp-plugins/cimy-swift-smtp/README_OFFICIAL.txt

 CHANGELOG:
+v2.4.1 - 29/07/2013
+- Fixed empty name next to the recipients' email address (regressed in v2.2.1) (thanks to Michele Capurso)

 v2.4.0 - 24/06/2013
 - Updated Swift Mailer to 5.0.1
 - Fixed a PHP crash when sending an email with non existing attachments